dknauss/gutenberg/packages/core-data/README.md

 -   _name_ `string`: The entity name.
 -   _options_ `Object`:
 -   _options.id_ `[string]`: An entity ID to use instead of the context-provided one.
+-   _options.onEditEntityRecord_ `[Function]`: A callback to run before the entity record gets edited.

 _Returns_